ebassi/halting_problem/content/gnome/endless-release.md

 I've been working at [Endless](https://endlessm.com) for two years, now.

-I'm incredibly lucky to be working at a great company, with great colleagues, on cool projects, using technologies I love, towards a goal a care deeply about.
+I'm incredibly lucky to be working at a great company, with great colleagues, on cool projects, using technologies I love, towards a goal I care deeply about.

 We've been operating a bit under the radar for a while, but now it's time to